Yijunmaverick/Im2Pencil/README.md

 ## Acknowledgement

-- We express gratitudes to the great work [Pix2Pix](https://phillipi.github.io/pix2pix/) as we benefit a lot from both their paper and code.
+- We express gratitudes to the great work [XDoG](http://holgerweb.net/PhD/Research/papers/DoGToonNPAR11.pdf) and [Pix2Pix](https://phillipi.github.io/pix2pix/) as we benefit a lot from both their paper and code.